Nickoetje/P5-Logic-Gate-Simulator/readme.md

 # P5-Logic-Gate-Simulator
-A logic gate simulator made in Javascript with the P5 libary
+A logic gate simulator made in Javascript with the P5 library

 P5 libary: https://p5js.org/